ergoplatform/ergodocs/docs/dev/Integration/guide.md

 * `/wallet/init` to create a wallet (and a secret mnemonic)
 * `/wallet/restore` to restore a wallet from mnemonic
-* `/wallet/unlock` to unlock the wallet (it is unlocked after init but locked after restart)
+* `/wallet/unlock` to unlock the wallet (it is unlocked after init but locked after restart).
+You have to unlock it before signing transactions
 * `/wallet/lock` to lock the wallet
 * `/wallet/payment/send` to send a simple payment
 * `/wallet/status` to get wallet status